CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Neighbor-Discovery-ND.md

 ```

 To reset the neighbor base reachable timer to the default setting, run the `nv unset system global nd base-reachable-time` command.

+{{%notice note%}}
+NVIDIA recommends that you run the NVUE command to change the neighbor base reachable timer instead of modifying the `/etc/sysctl.d/neigh.conf` file manually.
+{{%/notice%}}

 To show the neighbor base reachable timer setting, run the `nv show system global nd` command: